soarsmu/Avatar/README.md

 ## Misc

-Here we remove all the open source `LICENSE` files for anonymity.
+Here for anonymity, we remove all the open source `LICENSE` files.